In this post I'm going to go through the steps I took to deploy a Linux server, make it a web server and deploy my personal site on it.

 I'll admit this step is not the most professional :D but I just wanted to get my code to the server as quickly as possible to see if everything was working.

 I'm wondering if I should set up some delivery pipeline for it.
-That off course might be a bit of overhead for such a small project but for the sake for learning, why not?
+That of course might be a bit of overhead for such a small project but for the sake of learning, why not?